-NOTE: How NWDAF collects QoS flow Bit Rate, QoS flow Packet Delay, Packet transmission and Packet retransmission information is not defined in this Release of the specification.
+NOTE: How NWDAF collects QoS flow Bit Rate, QoS flow Packet Delay, Packet transmission and Packet retransmission information from UPF is not defined in this Release of the specification.

 NWDAF subscribes to the network data from 5GC NF(s) in the Table 6.4.2-2 by invoking Nnf_EventExposure_Subscribe service operation. with the following Event IDs as input parameters: